contexttesting/zoroaster/documentary/4.5-snapshot/2-service-context.md

 import Zoroaster from 'zoroaster'
 ```

-1. The extension of the whole test suite can be set by specifying a contexts which *extends* _Zoroaster_ service context, and implements the `get snapshotExtension` getter:
+1. The extension of the whole test suite can be set by specifying a contexts which **extends** _Zoroaster_ service context, and implements the `get snapshotExtension` getter.
+Then it can be attached to the test suite in the same way as other contexts, that is by specifying it in the `context` property:
     ```js
     class XmlSnapshot extends Zoroaster {
       static get snapshotExtension() { return 'xml' }
     }
-    ```
-Now, it can be attached to the test suite in the same way as other contexts, that is by specifying it in the `context` property:
-    ```js

     /** @type {Object.<string, (c: Context)>} */
     const T = {
       context: [Context, XmlSnapshot],